How do we arrange to get married?

 What will happen on our Wedding Day?

 If you are marrying in a register office or approved premise, the registrar will see you both in private prior to the ceremony.
-This is to check the details to be entered in to the marriage register and in the case of a register office wedding to collect the fee.
+This is to check the details to be entered in to the marriage register.
 You will each be asked for the following information:

 - Your full name, age, occupation and the address of your residence on the day of your marriage.